In 1948, Robert Wise directed Blood on the Moon, a terse psychological western, largely shot in California and Sedona, Arizona.

 In the end, Riling is fatally wounded, Pindalest is taken into custody, and Garry decides to settle down with Amy.

-Maintaining a nice balance in rhythm and mood, Wise’s direction is leisurely-paced in the dialogue scenes, and taut in the action sequences, building nicely toward the mano-a-mano fight between Mitchum and Preston.
+Maintaining a nice balance in rhythm and mood, Wise’s direction is leisurely-paced in the dialogue scenes, and taut in the action sequences, building toward the mano-a-mano fight between Mitchum’s Garry and Preston’s Rilling.

-Released on November 9, 1948, Blood on the Moon was profitable at the box-office, earning grosses that more than doubled the $1.5 million producing budget.
+Released on November 9, 1948, Blood on the Moon was profitable at the box-office, with earnings more than double of the $1.5 million production budget.

 Credits: